Course Dates: June 12 – August 4, 2023 (8 weeks)

 - Austin Mason, Director of Digital Arts & Humanities; Lecturer in History, Carleton College

-- Nhora Serrano, Associate Director for Digital Learning & Research, Hamilton College
+- Nhora Serrano, Associate Director for Digital Innovation, Learning & Research, Hamilton College

-- José Vergara, Visiting Assistant Professor of Russian, Swarthmore College
+- José Vergara, Assistant Professor of Russian, Bryn Mawr College

 What Will Students Learn in this Collaborative Digital Course?